A Time Clock That Works in the Bay

 What's the Best Time Clock Software for Auto Repair Shops?

 - Do techs and the office argue about hours every payday?
-You need rock-solid real-hour records.
-Look at OnTheClock.
+You need rock-solid, real-hour records.
+If so, look at OnTheClock.

 - Is your whole pay model flagged book time?
 You need the flat-rate split handled.
 Look at ACCTimeTracker.

 - Do you suspect one tech punches in for another?
-You need photo and geofence proof.
-Look at Buddy Punch.
+You need photo and geofence proof; check out Buddy Punch.

 Your answer points to your pick.
-The right time clock removes the friction from the problem you hit most.
+The right time clock removes the friction from the problem you run into most often.
 When that friction goes, the rest of payroll gets easier.

 What Is Time Clock Software for Mechanics?

-Time clock software for mechanics is a digital tool that records when your technicians start and stop work, then turns those punches into time sheets you can run payroll from.
-Techs clock in on a tablet, a phone, the web, or a fingerprint reader instead of a paper card or a punch machine.
+Time clock software for mechanics is a digital tool that records when your technicians start and stop work, then converts those punches into time sheets you can use to run payroll.
+Techs clock in on a tablet, a phone, the web, or a fingerprint reader instead of a paper card or punch machine.

 Who Needs Time Clock Software?